RakhmonovDilmurod/Search-Engine/README.md

 2. Create a build directory
 3. Run CMake to generate the build files:
    Cmake..
-4. Unzip nlohmann_json file and add to project
+4. nlohmann_json is folder with functions to work with json files , it was added to project
 5. Build the project using your preferred build tool.
 6. After the build is complete, you can run the search engine.